AC Optimal Power Flow

 Info

 In the event that a user deletes a constraint and subsequently executes a function that updates bus, branch, or generator parameters, and if the deleted constraint is affected by these functions, JuliaGrid will automatically reinstate that constraint.
-Users should exercise caution when deleting constraints, as this action is considered potentially harmful since it operates independently of power system data.

 Objective Function

-The objective function of the AC optimal power flow is formulated using polynomial and linear piecewise cost functions associated with the generators, defined using the cost! functions.
+The objective function of the AC optimal power flow is formulated using polynomial and piecewise linear cost functions associated with the generators, defined using the cost! functions.

 In the provided example, the objective function to be minimized in order to obtain optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles, is as follows: